SOFTWARE DEVELOPMENT

 Additionally, PWAs can be "installed" on a user's device via the browser, creating a shortcut on the home screen for easy access.
 This approach reduces friction in user acquisition, making it simpler for businesses to reach their audience while also improving engagement and retention rates, all while maintaining the benefits of a web-based solution.

-Desktop Applications
+5. Desktop Applications

-Finally, we can dig into desktop applications, which are software programs designed to run on personal computers or laptops, typically installed directly on the device's operating system, such as Windows, macOS, or Linux.
+Desktop applications are software programs designed to run on personal computers or laptops, typically installed directly on the device's operating system, such as Windows, macOS, or Linux.
 These applications are often more powerful and feature-rich compared to mobile or web apps, as they can take full advantage of the device's hardware and resources, including processing power, memory, and graphics capabilities.

 Desktop applications are commonly used for tasks such as productivity, design, programming, and gaming, offering functionalities that require complex processing or extensive user interactions.
 They can provide a stable and responsive user experience, often incorporating extensive features tailored for specific workflows or industries.